sixcious/url-incrementer/_docs/HELP.md

 The toolkit works with both Shuffle Mode on and Multi-Incrementing (it will do a simultaneous multi-increment on the parts selected).

 ## Multi Incrementing
+Multi supports a ton of features.
-Increment up to 3 different parts of the URL at the same time or individually.
-Select the part as normal and optionally adjust the interval or base, then click the *Share* icon near Selection.
+It lets you increment up to 3 parts of the URL individually, simultaneously, or in ranges.
+Select the part as normal and optionally adjust the interval or base, then click the group of +++ icons near Selection.
 Repeat for each additional part, then click Accept.
 You'll see a new set of color-coded Increment Decrement buttons allowing you to increment just that part.
 The regular colored buttons will do a simultaneous increment for all the parts at once.

+Here are some of the neat things you can do with Multi:
+1. Multi Selections - This is the most common use case.
+Select different parts in the URL to increment.
+You will have a set of + - buttons for each selection.
+2. Multi Intervals - Select the same number multiple times, but change the interval each time.
+This will let you have multiple buttons that can increment/decrement the selection by different amounts (e.g. a +1 Button, a +10 Button, and a +100 button)!
+3. Multi-Simultaneous Incrementing - If you use Multi with AUTO or the Toolkit, by default all the parts will be incremented simultaneously!
+4. Multi-Range Incrementing - The most complicated multi function allows you to edit the URL and enter ranges for each selection.
+This performs a "compounded" increment for each part.
+This also works with AUTO and the Toolkit.

 You can use Multi Incrementing with AUTO and the Toolkit to generate links or open tabs.
-In these modes, it will do a simultaneous multi-increment on all the parts you selected.
+In these modes, it will do a simultaneous multi-increment or a multi-range increment.

 ## Date Incrementing
 Increment dates and times in URLs by changing the `Base` to `Date Time` and providing a date format that is based on the selection!
 The "smallest" part of the date you selected will then be incremented.
 For example, if you selected a pattern like month/day/year, then day will be incremented by the interval.